PostHog/posthog.com/contents/docs/contribute/coding-conventions/index.md

 A good unit test should:
 * focus on a single use-case at a time
 * have a minimal set of assertion per test
 * demonstrate every use case.
-The thumb rule is: if it can happen, it should be covered
+The rule of thumb is: if it can happen, it should be covered

 #### Integration tests
 Integration tests should ensure that the feature works end-to-end.
 They must cover all the important use cases of the feature.